nens/threedi-docs/source/h_subgrid.rst

 Subgrid table settings
 ^^^^^^^^^^^^^^^^^^^^^^

 Higher vertical precision in the description of the relations mentioned above requires subgrid tables with many entries.
 Such large tables may reduce the computational speed, and require a large data storage.
 3Di uses a method that minimizes the number of entries in the subgrid tables.
-The way that this method is applied can be further tuned by setting the *Table step size*, the *Maximum table step size*, and the *Table step size 1D*.
-These allows you to balance the vertical precision against computational speed and data storage.
+The application of this method can be further tuned by setting the *Table step size*, the *Maximum table step size*, and the *Table step size 1D*.
+These allow you to balance the vertical precision against computational speed and data storage.

 In the 2D domain, the *Table step size* is used as a minimum increment height between successive table entries.
 For example, if the *Table step size* is 0.1 m, and we have previously found a table increment at pixel height 1.5 m, the pixel values that are considered for the next table increment have to be at least 1.6 m and the water level / volume relation between 1.5 and 1.6 m is assumed linear.
 Decreasing the *Table step size* will increase numerical precision at the cost of computational speed.
 For simulations with extensive flooding and drying, it can be advantageous to increase the *Table step size*, thereby